 Social media holidays are fun, and a delightful brand storytelling opportunity.
 Maybe your whole staff builds their own tasty creations in the lunchroom on #NationalIceCreamDay.
 Take photos and ask your social media audience to comment with their favourites.
 It could become an annual tradition – and one less piece of content for you to ideate next year!

-How to plan content, step 4: tag your topics
+How to plan content, step 4: think up topics

 This is the stage where many a small business content plan will fall apart.
 WHAT DO YOU WRITE ABOUT?!